 The Quick Answer

-A car polish should be used after decontaminating a car using clay bar, and before applying paint protection such as a wax or coating.
+A car polish should be used after decontaminating a car using clay bar, and is necessary before applying a ceramic coating.
 Polish should be used to remove light defects and enhance gloss.
 It is important not to over-use a polish as this causes excessive removal of the clear coat.